 Acknowledgements.
-The support of the Australian Research Council is gratefully acknowledged.
-Josef Dick is supported by an Australian Research Council QEII Fellowship.
-Frances Kuo is supported by an Australian Research Council Future Fellowship.
+Frances Kuo is the recipient of an Australian Research Council Future Fellowship (FT130100655).
+The research of the first, second, and third authors was supported under the Australian Research Council Discovery Projects funding scheme (project DP150101770).
 This work was initiated while Christoph Schwab visited University of New South Wales during the fall of 2013, while being supported in part by the European Research Council (ERC) under AdG247277.
+The numerical results presented in Section 4 have been performed by Robert N. Gantner in his PhD research at the Seminar for Applied Mathematics of ETH Zürich.